ec-johnston/2021GL094038/README.md

 - pacific_coast_df.rds: dataframe of x/y coordinates within the Pacific Coast region at 4 km resolution
 - pacific_coast.asc: raster layer of the Pacific Coast region at 4 km resolution
-- bay_area_df.rds: dataframe of x/y coordinates of coastal San Francisco counties of Marin, San Francisco, San Mateo, and Santa Cruz counties
+- bay_area_df.rds: dataframe of x/y coordinates of coastal San Francisco counties of Marin, San Francisco, San Mateo, and Santa Cruz
 - land_use.rds: land use designation into urbanized (>50,000 people), urban cluster (2,500 – 50,000 people), and rural (<2,500 people)
 - land_use_subdiv.rds: land use classification with rural areas subdivided based on proximity to urban footprint
 - slope.rds: slope (in radians)